unsw-edu-au/QBot/Documentation/armtemplate-deployment-guide.md

 10. Wait for the deployment to finish.
 You can check the progress of the deployment from the "Notifications" pane of the Azure Portal.
 It can take more than 10 minutes for the deployment to finish.

 11. Once the deployment has finished, you would be directed to a page that has the following fields:
-    * botId - This is the Microsoft Application ID for the FAQ Plus bot.
+    * botId - This is the Microsoft Application ID for the QBot bot.
+	* dashboardappUrl - Dashboard app URL.
+	* questionsappUrl - Questions app URL.
+	* configurationUrl - Configuration app URL.
+	* contentUrl - Content URL.
-    * appDomain - This is the base domain for the FAQ Plus Bot.
+	* appDomain - App domain.
-    * configurationAppUrl - This is the URL for the configuration web application.
+	* dashboardAppDomain - Dashboard app domain.
+	* questionsAppDomain - Questions app domain.
+	* sqlServerFqdn - SQL Server fully qualified domain name.
+	* databaseName - SQL database name.

 # Step 5: Set up authentication for the Dashboard and Questions apps
-1. Note the location of the Dashboard app and Questions app that you deployed, which is `https://[BaseResourceName]-dashboard.azurewebsites.net` and `https://[BaseResourceName]-questions.azurewebsites.net`.
-For example, if you chose "contosoqbot" as the base name, the dahboard app will be at `https://contosoqbot-dashboard.azurewebsites.net` and the questions app will be at `https://contosoqbot-questions.azurewebsites.net`.
-2. Go back to the "App Registrations" page [here](https://portal.azure.com/#blade/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/RegisteredAppsPreview).
+1. Go back to the "App Registrations" page [here](https://portal.azure.com/#blade/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/RegisteredAppsPreview).

-3. Click on the QBot API Auth app in the application list.
+2. Click on the QBot API Auth app in the application list.
 Under "Manage", click on "Authentication" to bring up authentication settings.
-4. Add a new entries to "Redirect URIs":
+3. Add a new entries to "Redirect URIs":
 	1. First entry:
 	    * **Type**: Web
-	    * **Redirect URI**: If the base name is "contosoqbot", then enter "https://contosoqbot-dashboard.azurewebsites.net/app-silent-end"
+	    * **Redirect URI**: Enter the dashboard app url from Notepad file, append with /app-silent-end.
+If the base name is "contosoqbot", then enter "https://contosoqbot-dashboard.azurewebsites.net/app-silent-end"
 	1. Second entry:
 	    * **Type**: Web
-	    * **Redirect URI**: If the base name is "contosoqbot", then enter "https://contosoqbot-questions.azurewebsites.net/app-silent-end"
+	    * **Redirect URI**: Enter the questions app url from Notepad file, append with /app-silent-end.
+If the base name is "contosoqbot", then enter "https://contosoqbot-questions.azurewebsites.net/app-silent-end"

-5. Under "Implicit grant", check "ID tokens".
+4. Under "Implicit grant", check "ID tokens".

-6. Click "Save" to commit your changes.
+5. Click "Save" to commit your changes.

 # Step 6: Setup SQL Server Schema
 Clone the fork respository and open in Visual Studio.
 Run the included SSDT package to create the initial SQL database schema and seed data.